Cross-Country Auto Transport: What to Expect and How to Plan

 Cost Factors: What Determines the Price?

 There is no flat rate for shipping a car across the country.
-Prices fluctuate daily based on supply and demand.
+Prices fluctuate based on supply and demand.
 Here are the primary factors that will influence your quote:

 Choosing Your Method: Open vs. Enclosed